 The city of Bhopal and Indore in Madhya Pradesh are pretty famous for serving poha as morning breakfast.
 Not only in the states of MP but poha as breakfast is widely popular even in Rajasthan.
 Okay, back to our poha cutlet recipe.
 It’s a non-traditional snack.
 There’s a reason why I am calling it non-traditional.
 Shops don’t sell poha cutlets.
 So yeah, you get poha batata, but there’s no cutlet available made from poha.

 However, they do sell regular cutlets made using mashed potatoes.
-So in short, if you want to eat poha cutlets, you will have to make them all by yourself.
+Therefore, if you want to eat poha cutlets, you must make them all yourself.

 Okay, no need to worry.
-Today we will make poha cutlets & see what all goes into the making process.
+Today we will make poha cutlets for you.
 But, as usual, we will walk through the basics first.

 What is a cutlet?

 A cutlet is a flat pattie of minced meat, nuts, or pulses, typically covered in breadcrumbs or flour.
 It is further deep fried in hot oil to make it eatable.
 Moreover, cutlets are classified both as vegan & non-vegan snacks.

 It depends on what ingredients you use to make your cutlets.
 The most popular vegan cutlet has boiled potato as the main ingredient.